bbc/tams/docs/appnotes/0022-transform-architectures.md

 That is to say that the Objects do not exist on disk.
 When a GET request is performed with the instance URL, the Service will perform the transcode to create the Object and return it, as if the media existed on disk.

-Where the originating Flow has a `flow_status` of `ingesting`, new Virtual Objects and corresponding Segments should be created as new originating Segments are registered.
+Where the originating Flow has a `status` of `ingesting`, new Virtual Objects and corresponding Segments should be created as new originating Segments are registered.

 Clients may wish to initiate a transcode without actually downloading the content.
 For example, to ensure content is available in an appropriate format ahead of playout into broadcast.